Where to Stay in Berlin With Kids

 The streets are clean, safe, quiet and peaceful.
 Each one is lined with vibrant trees and plants, sometimes sprouting right out of the many multi-coloured apartment blocks.
 When the sun’s out (hard to guess when in a place like Berlin), the birds chirp whilst cyclists whiz by.
 You get the idea.
 This is very pleasant, very family-safe territory.

-Within a five minute walk, there’s a wide range of restaurants and cafes to choose from.
+Within a five-minute walk, there’s a wide range of restaurants and cafes to choose from.
 Furthermore, all of the city's main attractions are a short subway or bus ride away.
-Interested?
-Take a look at the best apartments in Prenzlauer Berg:
+Meanwhile, the nearby Mauerpark is a great place for the kids to let off steam.
+It’s also where the Berlin Wall ran through, making it an ideal start to dad's incredibly dry, prolonged history lesson.
+Don’t say we didn’t warn you.

-Geometry Farben, Plum Guide home in Berlin
+The Beatrice, Plum Guide home in Berlin

-Geometry Farben, Plum Guide home in Berlin
+The Beatrice, Plum Guide home in Berlin

-Book Club Edition, Plum Guide home in Berlin
+Show and Tell, Plum Guide home in Berlin

-Book Club Edition, Plum Guide home in Berlin
+Show and Tell, Plum Guide home in Berlin

 Mitte

-Top Story, Plum Guide home in Berlin, Germany
+Rosemary, Plum Guide home in Berlin

-Top Story, Plum Guide home in Berlin, Germany
+Rosemary, Plum Guide home in Berlin

-Parsley, Plum Guide home in Berlin
+The Peaches, Plum Guide home in Berlin

-Parsley, Plum Guide home in Berlin
+The Peaches, Plum Guide home in Berlin

 Schöneberg

-The Holger, Plum Guide home in Berlin
+Candyland, Plum Guide home in Berlin

-The Holger, Plum Guide home in Berlin
+Candyland, Plum Guide home in Berlin

 So you see, when deciding where to stay in Berlin with kids, there are a surprising number of great options.
 The city isn’t just for the young, edgy and hip.
-It's for families too – and Plum Guide has vetted the best family friendly vacation homes in Berlin for quality, so your high standards are met every time.
+It's for families too – and Plum Guide has vetted the best family-friendly vacation homes in Berlin for quality, so your high standards are met every time.
 We’re not one to blow our own trumpets but, in case you hadn’t noticed, we’re experts at all of this.
 So, if you’re interested in staying in one of our accommodations, you can talk with one of our experts.
 There are also plenty more options for you to choose from.
 Danke.

 Related Articles